 A former professional snowboarder (expect countless nods to A View to a Kill… maybe) and a polo player on the side (a polo match in a Bond movie is long overdue!), Fukunaga was originally contracted to direct the 2017 hit adaptation of Stephen King’s It – Chapter One, and famously cast Brit Will Poulter as his Pennywise.
 Events ultimately went in a different direction on It – Chapter One, but Fukunaga continued serving as co-writer with Andy Muschietti eventually taking directing duties.
 Jumping from Pennywise to Moneypenny may prove to be one of Fukunaga’s luckiest rolls of the dice.
 True Detective earnt him a totally deserved Emmy for Outstanding Director of a Drama Series.
 Season One of the brutal show marked one of the strongest television shows to emerge from the HBO stable with a wholly grim, but mesmerising look at Louisiana policing, sadistic communities, extreme evangelicalism and crumbling friendships all told with brilliant time-jumps and bravura camerawork.
 For this Bond writer, it is Sin Hombre and True Detective that mark out Fukunaga as an intriguing, vibrant and curveball captain for a 007 movie.
 Check out the provocative opening titles to True Detective.
 If that doesn’t scream 007, then nothing does.

 So, it is now Cary Joji Fukunaga who is now steering the good ship HMS Bond on its latest adventure and what will be the twenty-fifth bullet in 007’s movie barrel.
-Despite yet more headline and online panic about year long waits and lost leads, Bond 25 will begin production a mere four months later than touted on March 3 2019 and will be distributed internationally by Universal Pictures with MGM/Annapurna for a February 2020 release.
+Despite yet more headline and online panic about year long waits and lost leads, Bond 25 will officially begin production in April 2019 and will be distributed internationally by Universal Pictures with MGM/Annapurna’s newest venture United Artists Releasing handling the US release for an April 2020 global roll-out.
 Whilst the 25th 007 opus surely needs ‘silver’ in the title, maybe Universal Exports will work too?!
-And with the familiar late October release of a Daniel Craig Bond movie also now curve-balled away from the potential movie-house might of Wonder Woman ’84, Frozen 2 and Star Wars : Episode IX, Bond 25‘s potential Valentine’s Day box-office massacre is a shrewd repositioning of the franchise.
-It was not only the month that the Bond-aware Black Panther (2018) opened to great dollars, it now provides a potentially juicy and Bond-savvy window for a Valentine’s Day branding campaign.
+And with the familiar late October release of a Daniel Craig Bond movie also now curve-balled away from the potential movie-house might of Wonder Woman ’84, Frozen 2 and Star Wars : Episode IX, Bond 25‘s potential Easter Parade and its longer weekend at the box-office is not so much a delay from the originally touted Valentine’s Day release date, but a sense of shrewd repositioning as our man James overtures the summer 2020 release circus.

 Fukunaga underlines producer Barbara Broccoli’s skill at noticing and quietly earmarking good artists who have sometimes slipped past mainstream radars.
 Cary Joji Fukunaga is a wholly vivid, dynamic and slick call for Bond, and the vibe and timbre of his work holds amazing and contemporary promise for the Bond series.
 This bullet catcher firmly believes this casting is one of the most striking choices EON Productions have made in the last two decades.